JimiUrsin/Keiro/documentation/project specification.md

 ## Project specification
-This project will be documented in English
+This project will be documented in English and programmed in Java

 I am studying for a bachelor's in computer science